toasterllc/FFCC-Metal/README.md

 This repo implements illuminant estimation via [Fast Fourier Color Constancy (FFCC)](https://github.com/google/ffcc) with C++ and Metal shaders.
 It's primarily a translation of the original MATLAB code to Metal.

-This repo is used by the [Photon](https://toaster.llc/photon) camera to implement white balancing.
+This code is used by [Photon](https://toaster.llc/photon)'s image pipeline to implement highlight reconstruction and white balancing.

 See [this blog post](http://toaster.llc/blog/image-pipeline) for more info about Photon's image pipeline.